-One of RMA’s goals is to instill a love of the outdoors and the environment in Bay County’s youth by providing them with the opportunity to participate in high-quality and high-impact watershed experiences that are imbedded into monthly classroom learning programs along with field experiences.
-RMA’s St. Andrew Bay Grasses in Classes (GIC) program started in 2014, establishes a connection between students and the St. Andrew Bay watershed and its various ecosystems by providing students with exponential Meaningful Watershed experiences that strengthen and nurture their sense of community.
+One of St. Andrew Bay Watch’s goals is to instill a love of the outdoors and the environment in Bay County’s youth by providing them with the opportunity to participate in high-quality and high-impact watershed experiences that are imbedded into monthly classroom learning programs along with field experiences.
+SABW’s Grasses in Classes (GIC) program started in 2014, establishes a connection between students and the St. Andrew Bay watershed and its various ecosystems by providing students with exponential Meaningful Watershed experiences that strengthen and nurture their sense of community.

 Michelle Duncan with NOAA teaches GIC students about aquatic species during a living shoreline project in 2019.